-In Water Year 2016, 12,002 AF of water was legally available to serve Cal-Am customers within the District.
+In Water Year (WY) 2017, 10,609 acre feet (AF) of water was legally available to serve California American (Cal-Am) customers within the District.
 Similarly, approximately 3,046 AF of water were assumed to be available to serve non-Cal-Am users extracting water from the Carmel Valley Aquifer and the Seaside Basin.